 Virginia Gov. Ralph Northam (D) intends to reintroduce a number of “gun safety” proposals as early as January, including universal background checks, a handgun purchasing limit (one per month) and a “red flag” law.

 Aggressively anti-gun politicians have seized Virginia’s General Assembly.
 With Michael Bloomberg’s money, they are pushing for harsh gun-control laws.
-In response, inspired by the radical left’s efforts to shelter illegal aliens, more than two-dozen counties have declared “sanctuary status.”
+In response, more than two dozen counties have declared “sanctuary status.”

 Many Virginia sheriffs have declared that they will not participate in gun confiscation.
 “Be it known that the Page Sheriff hereby declares Page County, Virginia, as a ‘Second Amendment Sanctuary,’ and that the Page County Sheriff hereby declares its intent to oppose any infringement on the right of law-abiding citizens to keep and bear arms,” stated Sheriff Chad Cubbage.